Opening Concert

 Nadia Boulanger: Cantique (1909)

-Tine Thing Helseth opens this year's festival in her beloved tradition.
-Experience how one of the world's most acclaimed trumpeters, with her utterly distinctive sound, fills the entire church and sets the tone for the opening concert.
+Tine Thing Helseth opens this year's festival in customary fashion.
+Experience how one of the world's most acclaimed trumpeters, with her utterly unique sound, fills the whole church and sets the tone for the opening concert.

 Performers: